Living with OCD

 4. The more you practice facing your fears, the easier it gets

 ERP (Exposure and Response Prevention) just means that you will learn to face your fears AND gradually stop doing the compulsions/rituals you feel that you have to do.
-This might seem hard at first, but we will ease into it.
-You might first try to delay the compulsion, change it or mess it up in some way, before you eventually learn to stop doing the compulsion altogether.
+This will feel very challenging at first, but we will ease into it.
+We will practice ERP together in session, and help you feel confident about applying ERP at home on your own.

-Another effective OCD treatment with lots of research supporting its effectiveness is Acceptance and Commitment Therapy (ACT) .
-ACT helps us to clearly identify your values in life, to practice mindfulness and self-compassion, and perhaps most importantly: ACT helps us understand and accept that thoughts are just thoughts.
 You can choose to act on your intrusive thoughts by engaging in a compulsion, OR you can choose to look at the thought, hold it out in front of you, diffuse from it (separate yourself from the thought) – and mindfully choose an action that aligns with your values.
 It takes practice to learn to treat intrusive thoughts in this way, but with the right therapist and lots or practice, it is possible.

 Although the grip of OCD can be intense, there is likely a big part of you that wants things to be different – to be able to make decisions in your own life, without regard for those nagging intrusive thoughts, and without spending time ritualizing (which provides short-term relief from anxiety, but in the end leaves you feeling exhausted).